Physical Energy in the Parlanti Yard

-The purpose of this website, which has been composed by Steve Parlanti, is to promote awareness of the importance of the Parlanti art bronze foundries, which were active in the UK between 1890 and 1940.
+The purpose of this website, which has been composed by Steve Parlanti, is to promote awareness of the importance of the Parlanti art bronze foundries, which were active in the UK between about 1890 and 1940.
 All too often, the skill of the art bronze founder is overlooked, but without them we would not be treated to the wonderful bronzes that are to be found worldwide.

 Before arriving in the UK, Alessandro and Ercole Parlanti both worked at the Fonderia Nelli in Rome, as did their father Antonio.
 Antonio was born in Bolsena, some 80 miles north of Rome.
 Antonio moved to Rome, where he worked his way up from labourer to artist in bronze.